ManelyAbbasi/EURO-TOUR/README.md

 Profile: Here the user can edit their creditentials as well as delete their account.

 Favourites: When a user favourites a city or a place they would like to visit, it will be saved on this page for easy access and traceability.
-It can be readjusted to the users' liking.
+It can be readjusted to the users' liking. git

-Help & Support: This is a page where users can fill out a feedback form if they have any problems with the system, so the admins can be notified and thus improve the issue.

 ### Entity-Relationship (ER) Diagram